shopware/shopware/src/Docs/_new/2-internals/1-core/10-erd/erd-shopware-core-content-newsletter.md

 [Back to modules](./../10-modules.md)

-The Newsletter adds sales channel management of recipients.
+The newsletter adds sales channel management of recipients.
 Although the data may share similarities this is not representing a full customer with login and history.

 ![Newsletter](./dist/erd-shopware-core-content-newsletter.png)